mdn/content/files/en-us/mozilla/add-ons/webextensions/api/windows/create/index.md

     - `titlePreface` {{optional_inline}}
       - : `string`.
 Use this to add a string to the beginning of the browser window's title.
 Depending on the underlying operating system, this might not work on browser windows that don't have a title (such as about:blank in Firefox).
     - `top` {{optional_inline}}
       - : `integer`.
 The number of pixels to position the new window from the top edge of the screen.
 If not specified, the new window is offset naturally from the last focused window.
-(For Firefox versions earlier than 109, `top: value` is ignored for popups (bug 1271047) and workaround is using `browser.windows.update()`.
-From Firefox version 109, the `top: value` is considered (fix D73419).)
+(Ignored in Firefox 108 or earlier, where positioning the window using {{WebExtAPIRef("windows.update()")}} could be used as a workaround.)
     - `type` {{optional_inline}}
       - : A {{WebExtAPIRef('windows.CreateType')}} value.
 Specifies what type of browser window to create.
 Specify `panel` or `popup` here to open a window without any of the normal browser UI (address bar, toolbar, etc.).
     - `url` {{optional_inline}}